 Lemon Science – Why Does A Lemon Volcano Erupt?

 So what makes our lemons explode with such awesomeness?
-It all comes down to one of our favourite chemistry reactions, the interaction between acids and bases which results in the release of CO2 gas (the bubbles).
+It all comes down to one of our favourite chemistry reactions, the interaction between acids and bases which results in the release of carbon dioxide CO2 gas (the bubbles).
 The dish soap helps capture the gas so we can see it as bubbles during the reaction.